Spectral insights into active matter: Exceptional Points and the Mathieu equation: Abstract

 \section{Abstract}

-We show that recent numerical findings of universal scaling relations in systems of noisy, aligning self-propelled particles by Kürsten [Kürsten, arXiv:2402.18711v2 [cond-mat.soft] (2025)] can robustly be explained by perturbation theory and known results for the Mathieu equation with purely imaginary parameter.
+We show that recent numerical findings of universal scaling relations in systems of noisy, aligning self-propelled particles by Kürsten [Kürsten, arXiv:2402.18711v2 [cond-mat.soft] (2024)] can robustly be explained by perturbation theory and known results for the Mathieu equation with purely imaginary parameter.
 In particular, we highlight the significance of a cascade of exceptional points that leads to non-trivial fractional scaling exponents in the singular-perturbation limit of high activity.
 Crucially, these features are rooted in the Fokker-Planck operator corresponding to free self-propulsion.
 This can be viewed as a dynamical phase transition in the dynamics of noisy active matter.
+We also predict that these scaling relations depend on the symmetry of the alignment interactions and discuss the relevance of this structure in the free propagation for self-alignment and cohesion-type interactions.